 - Remember the person who bought you buns and coffee?

 Hang looked at her sister and smiled shyly.
-The smile of an old person who had lost several teeth looked very misshapen!
+The smile of an old person missing several teeth looked very misshapen!

-Love sometimes starts from the first glance, then four eyes meet and it is a shock that makes both of them dizzy.
-But there are also times when two people live in the same neighborhood, sit in the same class, ride in the same row, share the same hobby of eating buns and drinking hot milk coffee in the cool air of the early morning, and are close, love each other, but they cannot love each other.
-Hang often wondered why she did not love her classmate who had been in the same class and school for many years?
+Love sometimes begins with the first glance, then four eyes meet and it is a shock that makes both of them dizzy.
+But there are also many times when two people live in the same neighborhood, sit in the same class, ride in the same row, have the same hobby of eating buns and drinking hot milk coffee in the cool morning air, and are close, love each other, but they cannot love each other.
+Hang often wondered why she did not love her classmate who had been in the same class and school for so many years?
 Even though she had expressed her deep feelings for her many times.

-Hang cited many reasons, one of which she thought was not solid but kept sticking in her mind.
+Hang cited many reasons, one of which she thought was not solid but kept lingering in her mind.
 This reason was related to her favorite snack, rice paper with shrimp paste.

-On a shared bus from Phan Thiet to home, when the bus was about to reach Nam Phan Ri Cua bridge, Hang confided to her boyfriend her joy and the difficult thing to tell someone she was not close to: she was about to eat rice paper with shrimp paste.
+On a shared bus from Phan Thiet to home, when the bus was about to reach Nam Phan Ri Cua bridge, Hang confided to her boyfriend her joy and the difficult thing to tell to someone who was not close to her: she was about to eat rice paper with shrimp paste.
 Her friend pouted and blurted out:

 -Smelly shrimp paste!

-She felt disappointed, felt betrayed and retaliated by buying two rice paper rolls with shrimp paste.
-She slowly broke off small pieces of rice paper, dipped them in the fish sauce and slowly chewed the two rice papers.
-The fragrant smell of fish sauce with chili, garlic and the crispy rice paper passed through Hang's teeth did not affect the guy sitting next to her.
-He glanced at Hang indifferently, several times showing annoyance as he brushed the rice paper crumbs that had stuck to his shirt in the wind.
+She felt disappointed, felt betrayed, and retaliated by buying two rice paper rolls with shrimp paste.
+She slowly broke off small pieces of rice paper, dipped them in the fish sauce, and slowly chewed the two rice papers.
+The fragrant smell of the fish sauce with chili and garlic and the crispy rice paper that passed through Hang's teeth did not affect the guy sitting next to her.
+He glanced at Hang indifferently, several times showing his displeasure, brushing the rice paper crumbs that had stuck to his shirt in the wind.

 From then on, Hang avoided sharing a car with her friend.
 She also never took the Nhat Long Huong – Phan Thiet bus again, even though she missed the smell of steamed buns and hot milk coffee.

 Is Hang too strict?
 She just wants to be respected.
 Rice paper with shrimp paste is her favorite snack.
-If you don't like it, then don't eat it.
-If you say it smells bad, you insult me, you insult my privacy.
-We haven't even been together yet, but if you disrespect me, then...
-No more talking!
+If you don’t like it, then don’t eat it.
+If you say it smells bad, you’re insulting me, insulting my privacy.
+If we’ve never been together before and you disrespect me, then… No more talking!
 Go play somewhere else!

-Nowadays, passenger buses travel with their windows closed and air-conditioned.
+Nowadays, passenger buses on the road close their windows and turn on the air conditioner.
 Drivers do not like customers eating snacks because they are afraid that the food will smell bad in the air-conditioned vehicles.
 The women and girls who sell rice paper with shrimp paste at Nam Phan Ri Cua bridge have long since retired… but what should Hang do if she still likes to eat this delicious snack?
-Well… Hang should find a good shrimp paste, mix it to her taste and enjoy it, right?
+Well… Hang should find good shrimp paste, mix it to her taste and enjoy it, right?
 How can she give up a rustic dish of her homeland that has seeped into her blood?!

 Source: https://baobinhthuan.com.vn/ai-banh-trang-mam-ruoc-khong-129116.html